lucasrodes/el2320-project/README.md

 The prediction method used was a random movement method,proportional to the variance of the process.
 We chose this method as we could not use any input methods such as the speed, position or others measurements to compute a linear or circular movement using this measurements.
 In this case, the only input is the frames of the video input.

 The number of particles is 1000, to make sure that the ball is quickly idenfied every time it appears again (after disappearing behind the erased areas of the image.
 The initialization was done randomly, to ensure that the particles were correctly spread all over the image.
 We used a high value of the process variance, as we wanted the the cloud of particles spread quickly all over the image right after the ball dissapear in order to ensure that tha ball was detected again quickly.
-The measurement variance is much lower
+The measurement variance was not used as there was not any outlier detection used in our code.

 The re-sampling method used was the systematic one, as the performance was quicker and more accurate.
-- Re-sampling method used?
-How are weights allocated?
-- Number of particles?
-- Initialization of the particles?
-- Model of the motion of the particles used?

 ### 1.3 Kalman Filter